A multigrid scheme for 3D Monge-Amp\`ere equations: Introduction

 In this work we develop a FMG-FAS multigrid algorithm for the 3D Monge-Amp\`ere equation.
 The method is based on a nonlinear Gauss-Seidel iteration that includes a mechanism for selecting the convex solution.
 As a noticeable advantage over the above mentioned Newton-Multigrid method, the FMG-FAS multigrid algorithm usually has better global convergence properties.
 This is particularly the case for the \MA equation since the Newton-Multigrid approach does not have any way to select the correct, convex solution.
 The FMG-FAS multigrid typically has a lower memory requirement as well since there is no need to compute and store the Jacobian matrices~\cite{Trottenberg2001}.

 There are very few published works devoted to designing fast nonlinear solvers, particularly for larger problem sizes in three dimensions.
 The multigrid method was used as a preconditioner for a Newton-Krylov iteration in~\cite{DelzannoChacon,delzanno2008optimal} in two and three dimensions up to grids of size $128^3$, which took approximately five minutes using eight processors.
 For the applications considered in that work, solutions of the \MA equation would typically be close to $u = |x|^2/2$, which led naturally to a good initialization of Newton's method.
 In this paper, we approach the problem using the nonlinear full approximation scheme (FAS) multigrid method, which will not require an accurate initialization.
 Although the FAS multigrid methods are popular and widely used in many disciplines involving nonlinear PDEs, such as variational image registration models~\cite{Chumchob2011}, the only references we found on applying FAS multigrid method to the Monge-Amp\`ere equation were two-dimensional simulations in a master's thesis~\cite{Ashmeen2011}.
+Besides, an adaptive FAS multigrid algorithm based on a continuation method was developed in ~\cite{Chen2010} for solving a 2D balanced vortex model.
 It is worthwhile to point out that the reported computational CPU time does not scale linearly with respect to the degrees of freedom (see e.g. Table 5.1 in~\cite{Ashmeen2011}), which motivates us to look further into the efficiency of the FAS multigrid implementations.
-In additions, we are mainly interested in solving three dimensional (3D) Monge-Amp\`ere equation, which is well-known to be much more difficult~\cite{Brenner2012}.
+In addition, we are mainly interested in solving three dimensional (3D) Monge-Amp\`ere equation, which is well-known to be much more difficult~\cite{Brenner2012}.

 This paper is organized as follows.
 In the next section, we present a discretization of the PDE using second-order centered finite differences and propose a nonlinear Gauss-Seidel iterative method for solving the discretized system.
 The method extends the two-dimensional Gauss-Seidel method of~\cite{Benamou2010}; in our case, we need to solve a cubic rather than a quadratic equation.
 In Section~\ref{secFAS}, we introduce a full multigrid method based on the FAS V-cycle algorithm, where the nonlinear Gauss-Seidel iterations function as a smoother.
 In Section~\ref{secNum}, numerical results for several two- and three-dimensional examples are reported, which demonstrate the accuracy, mesh independent convergence, and linear time complexity of our proposed FMG-FAS multigrid solver.
 Finally, {the paper ends with several concluding remarks} in Section~\ref{secFinal}.